Microchip-MPLAB-Harmony/audio_apps/apps/microphone_loopback/readme.md

 *   Two LEDs (LED0 and 1, only LED0 used)
 *   WM8904 codec (on board)

-The program takes up to approximately 1% (13 KB) of the ATSAME70Q21B microcontroller’s program space.
+The program takes up to approximately 1% (13 KB) of the ATSAME70Q21B microcontrollerâ€™s program space.
 The 16-bit configuration uses 74% (284 KB) of the RAM.
 No heap is used.

 The architecture is the same as for the first bare-metal SAM E70 Ultra board configuration; however only it uses the SSC peripheral instead of the I2SC.
 The WM8904 is configured in master mode and generates the I2SC (LRCLK and BCLK) clocks, and the I2SC peripheral is configured as a slave.